-The Minnesota Department of Revenue offers tips for income tax filers
+The Minnesota Department of Revenue offers tips as tax season begins

-Minnesota taxpayers could begin filing their state income tax returns as of Monday, January 29, 2018.
-This is the same date the Internal Revenue Service began accepting federal income tax returns.
-Taxpayers have until Tuesday, April 17, 2018, to file and pay their state and federal income taxes.
+Minnesota taxpayers can now begin filing their state income tax returns today.
+The Internal Revenue Service is accepting federal income tax returns, as well.
+Taxpayers have until Monday, April 15, 2019, to file and pay their state and federal income taxes.

 The department offers tips to income tax filers as they prepare to file their taxes:

-• E-file and choose direct deposit.
+• File electronically and choose direct deposit.
 Electronically filing your return and choosing direct deposit for your refund is the most secure and convenient way to file your taxes and get your refund.
-Learn more about your electronic filing options and the benefits of choosing direct deposit at http://www.revenue.state.mn.us/individuals/individ_income/Pages/Online_Filing_Software.aspx.

-• Enter your name, and any dependent’s names, exactly as they appear on Social Security cards.
+• Check for accuracy.
+Enter your name, and any dependent’s names, exactly as they appear on Social Security cards, Individual Identification Number (ITIN) cards or letters.
 Double-check bank routing and account numbers used on tax forms for direct deposit.
 Incorrect information on tax forms can result in refund delays.

-• If you move after filing your return, contact us right away.
+• Contact the Minnesota Department of Revenue if you move after filing your return.
 That way, anything sent to you will reach you, such as refund checks or requests for more information.
 You should do this even when requesting a direct deposit.
-Call us at 651-296-3781 or 1-800-652-9094 (toll-free) to change your address.
+Call 651-296-3781 or 1-800-652-9094 (toll-free) to change your address.

 After you file

-• Track your refund.
-You are able to track where your refund is in the process by using our Where’s My Refund? system.
+• Track Your Refund.
+You are able to track where your refund is in the process by using the Where’s My Refund?
+System, found at https://www.revenue.state.mn.us/individuals/individ_income/pages/draft-wmr-context-page.aspx.
 You will be able to track which of the four stages your refund is in and whether you need to take any action to allow us to complete the processing of your refund.
 You will see the date your refund was issued when it has finished processing.
-To track your refund, visit http://www.revenue.state.mn.us/individuals/individ_income/pages/draft-wmr-context-page.aspx.

 • Do not spend your refund until you see the money in your bank account.
 Returns may take longer to process because of the increase in attempted refund fraud due to scams, stolen personal information, and identity theft.
 The department will take the time necessary to review returns to make sure we are keeping your money out of the hands of criminals.

-• Wait to track your property tax refund.
+Wait to track your property tax refund.
 Many taxpayers file their property tax returns at the same time as their income tax returns.
-By law, we cannot begin processing property tax refunds before July 1.
+By law, the processing of property tax refunds cannot begin before July 1.
 Check back later this year for updates on current year property tax refunds.

-Get the latest news and updates from the Minnesota Department of Revenue by following the department on Facebook and Twitter or by signing up for its email subscription list.
+Get the latest news and updates from the Minnesota Department of Revenue by following the department on Facebook and Twitter.